sammy-ulfh/image_sniffer/README.md

 **Image Sniffer** is a tool that captures **Images** on **HTTPS** traffic from a target device using a proxy server powered by **mitmdump**, part of the **mitmproxy** toolkit.
 Root privileges on the target device are required.

+With this tool, you can capture all visited domains and potentially exposed credentials.

 <p align="center">
     <img width="700"
         src="images/002.png"